logicminds/logicminds.github.io/content/post/trunk_based_development.md

 ```

 ## Getting help
 At the moment there are only a few organizations that have this implemented.
 While there isn't much to changing R10k over to using a YAML based config, a half day of work for me at least.
-You can reach out on the puppet community slack for assistance or hire us for this task and much more.
+You can reach out on the puppet community slack for assistance or hire us for this task.
 We are a Puppet Service Delivery Partner and can help with this specific setup and much more.
 You can reach us at automation@nwops.io or `@nwops` on the puppet community slack.

 This change isn't just about checking a box, it is about moving your team to a more efficient workflow.